The Kitchen Facelift Company

 7. Home Offices, Docking Stations, connectivity and Work Stations in the Kitchen

-In 2019, our research indicated that desk or home office space has been created in a majority of new kitchens being designed
+Last year, our research indicated that desk or home office space has been created in a majority of new kitchens

 8. The Decline of the Traditional Kitchen Table

-When re-vamping older kitchens in 2020, many homeowners will continue to replace their kitchen tables
+When re-vamping older kitchens last year many homeowners will continue to replace their kitchen tables

 with other choices such as kitchen islands or additional worktop space.

-Among those who are choosing to keep tables in their kitchens, pub tables, tall gathering tables and worktop height tables are trendy choices for 2021.
+Among those who are choosing to keep tables in their kitchens, pub tables, tall gathering tables and worktop height tables are trendy choices for the next year.

 These tables are characterized by their height; they are typically 900mm to 1 mtr tall, which is taller than the standard kitchen table height of 750mm.